stakewise/dvt-operator-sidecar/README.md

 DVT sidecar:

-1. Loads DV keystores
+1. Loads distributed validator (DV) keystores.
-2. Polls validator exits from Relayer
+2. Retrieves validator data from the Relayer.
-3. Pushes exit signature shares to Relayer on behalf of DVT operators.
+3. Submits deposit signature shares and exit signature shares to the Relayer on behalf of DVT operators.

 ## Run in docker